dotnet/AspNetCore.Docs/aspnet/getting-started/installing-on-linux.rst

 Now your CentOS 7 have the public key from this server.

 In the next Step we want add the repo from the mono project.
-For this step we need a tool collection called yum-utils.
+Now, we have to add the yum repository provided by the Mono project.
+For this step we need to install the yum-utils package.
 We install it with this command::

     sudo yum install yum-utils